RileyKun/TuxOwnerTF2LinuxCheat/README.md

 # TuxOwner A Darkstorm Linux Paste
-A linux cheat made by Vannie (me).
+A linux cheat made by Vannie/Reality (me).
 Most of the stuff is pasted from darkstorm based stuff (Dumpster-Fire, Potassium, ETC).
 This source is a mess btw.

 # not gonna add todo list.. jk.
 - Annoncer,